gbif/pipelines/gbif/ingestion/pre-backbone-release/README.md

   acceptedTaxonKey;
 ```

-Execute the pipeline using e.g. (not --skipKeys=false can be added to omit taxa keys in the result):
+Execute the pipeline using e.g. (note --skipKeys=false can be added to omit taxa keys in the result):
 ```
 spark2-submit \
   --class org.gbif.pipelines.backbone.impact.BackbonePreRelease \